-Back then, the sparkling wine was named after its "big brother"(champagne) simply called Xampàn (or Castilian Champána).
-When Spain's entry into the EU (which then took place in 1986) became apparent, one had to look for a new name for legal reasons, and this resulted in the following.
-In Spain there is a distinction between cava and bodega, but both mean winery.
-But while the bodega is a simple, single-storey building, you create a cava underground.
-Sparkling wine matures best during the yeast storage in cool temperatures and the winegrowers have long called their above-ground products bodega wines and the underground sparkling wines Cava.
+At that time, sparkling wine was simply called Xampàn (or Castilian Champána) after its "big brother"(champagne).
+When Spain's entry into the EU (which took place in 1986) became apparent, a new name had to be found for legal reasons, which resulted in the following.
+In Spain, a distinction is made between cava and bodega, but both mean winery.
+But while the bodega is a simple building at ground level, a cava is made underground.
+Sparkling wine now matures best under cool temperatures during the yeast storage and the winegrowers have long called their above-ground produced products Bodega wines and the underground produced sparkling wines Cava.

-The varieties are for white cavas Parellada, Xarel • Lo(Xarello), Viura(Macabeo), Subirate ( alarije ) Chardonnay and since May 2007 too Pinot Noir, as well as for Rosados Monastrell and Garnacha Tinta authorized.
-At the beginning of the 1990s, Codorníu won approval for the Chardonnay variety against the vehement resistance of its big competitor Freixenet.
-Production must be based on the traditional metodo, i.e. by means of bottle fermentation respectively.
-A cava has to ripen on the yeast for nine months Crianza ) and may be on the market at the earliest one year after the harvest.
-After 15 months of ripening, they are considered "Reserva", After 30 months as"Gran Reserva".
+For white cavas, the varieties Parellada, Xarel-Lo(Xarello), Viura(Macabeo), Subirat(Alarije), Chardonnay and, since May 2007, Pinot Noir, as well as for Rosado's Monastrell and Garnacha Tinta are approved.
+In the early 1990s, Codorníu succeeded in obtaining approval for the Chardonnay variety against the vehement resistance of its major competitor Freixenet.
+Production must be carried out according to the Metodo tradicíonal, i.e. through bottle fermentation.
+A cava must mature on the yeast for nine months (analogous to a crianza) and may be marketed at the earliest one year after harvesting.
+After 15 months of maturation they are considered "Reserva", after 30 months "Gran Reserva".
 In 2017 "Cava de Paraje Calificado" was introduced as the highest cava level with particularly strict rules.
-These include small classified parcels, max.
-Yield 8,000 kg/ha, vintage cava, yeast storage for 36 months, only until brood, no rosado.
-The sweetness information corresponds to the EU rules for sparkling wine, The authenticity of a cava is attested by a branded star in the cork.
+These include small classified parcel, max. yield 8,000 kg/ha, vintage Cava, yeast storage 36 months, only until brood, no Rosado.
+The degree of sweetness complies with the EU rules for sparkling wine.
+The authenticity of a cava is attested by a star burned into the cork.